E-commerce

 Are Google reviews enough?

 They are useful but often reactive (after a problem).
-Combine them with proactive surveys to anticipate issues and understand customers before they leave.
+Combine them with proactive surveys to anticipate and understand customers before they leave.

-How can you encourage customers to respond?
+How do you encourage customers to respond?

-Offer a small incentive (discount, prize draw) or show the impact of their feedback (“Your reviews helped us improve X”).
-Keep the questionnaire short: that’s the best incentive.
+Offer a small incentive (discount, prize draw) or show the impact of their feedback: Your feedback helped us improve X. Keep the questionnaire short: that's the best incentive.

-Can I combine multiple methods?
+Can I combine several methods?

-What tools are available for Shopify?
+What tools for Shopify?

-On Shopify, apps like Zigpoll, Hotjar, Grapevine Post-Purchase Surveys, or Asklayer let you quickly deploy post-purchase surveys, feedback widgets, and NPS polls.
+On Shopify, apps like Zigpoll, Hotjar, Grapevine Post-Purchase Surveys, or Asklayer let you quickly deploy post-purchase surveys, feedback widgets, and NPS surveys.
 Choose based on your budget and needs: surveys only, or surveys + heatmaps + recordings.

 How do you close the loop after collecting feedback?

 Collecting without acting creates frustration.
-Close the loop by: 1) categorizing and prioritizing feedback, 2) assigning actions to owners, 3) informing customers about improvements made.
+Close the loop by: 1) categorizing and prioritizing feedback, 2) assigning actions to owners, 3) informing customers about the improvements made.
 Tools like Slack or CRM integrations can automatically route feedback to the right teams.

-Go further
+Going further

-Enzo Garcia
+Enzo

 March 12, 2025